 Little splashers will love this map of the Island, complete with authentically cold water to recreate the icy Solent.

-It is well located on the Esplanade, alongside some toilets and a nice cafe.
+It is well located on the Esplanade, alongside some toilets and a nice café.
 There's a big pay and display car park nearby, which is handy for toddlers who are inclined to have an embarrassing meltdown and need swiftly returning to the car (by which I mean all toddlers).
-There’s also a playground high up by Ventnor Winter Gardens. |
+See our directory of cheap and free parking spaces for some alternatives.

 4. Historic Churches